STYLES OF YOGA:

 The fundamental theory of Yin Yoga is to stretch the connective tissue (ligaments, tendons, fascia, joints & bones) as opposed to stretching the muscles in Yang styles of Yoga.
 Connective tissue is strengthened and lengthened by applying a slow steady load for long periods of time, letting gravity do the work, as opposed to the rhythmic contractions and release of muscles in Yang styles of Yoga.
 The focus is on joint rehabilitation, promoting synovial lubrication, stimulating blood circulation, and increasing flexibility through passive stretching by relaxing into the posture, and softening the muscle to move closer to the bone.
 Poses can be held anywhere from 2-5 minutes, and sometimes even up to 20 minutes!

 Yin Yoga is an intimate practice that can be quite challenging as it requires students to sit with themselves, with feelings, sensations, and emotions, to learn to just “be”, to “accept what is” in that given moment.
 It is a deeply meditative approach that teaches the student how to be still, present, and open, even in uncomfortable positions.
-This inevitably aids in developing compassion and an equanimous attitude towards self and others in the myriad situations of our daily lives.
+This inevitably aids in developing compassion, patience, and an equanimous attitude towards self and others in the myriad situations of our daily lives.

 Some of the benefits of Yin Yoga are: